Last Updated: 2024-04-24

 }

-These values are for the UPDATE statement that had action = 'activated' AND notes is null within it.
+These values are for the UPDATE statement that had action = ‘ordered' AND notes is null within it.
 It logically changed two records.

 With Iceberg's inability to perform in-place updates on the underlying files, total-position-deletes = 2 indicates that 2 records were marked for deletion.
-Fortunately, both of these were placed in a single delete file.
+Fortunately, all of these were placed in a single delete file.

 Closely following those deletes, added-records = 2 indicates the records deleted are being re-added as essentially new inserts.
 As before, these were assembled into a single new data file.